Posted on: April 30, 2019

 What can we do today?

 Taking a look at how future events rely on previous steps, you’ll want to trace your desired end point back to today.
 What can you do to move you closer to your goal?
 What should you stop doing so that you can refocus your efforts?
 What can you set up for tomorrow so that it can be a productive day for you?

 Check your progress

 A traveler will often check their watch or where they are on the journey.
 Periodically, come back to your plan to see if you are on schedule, ahead of the curve, or need to speed up a bit.
 Some parts of the process will take longer or shorter than we initially predict.
 Let’s stay aware of these variations and use them to keep the process on track for success.

 A little help doesn’t hurt

 In the end, it is important to remember that a plan is a tool for your success.
-When conditions change that make that tool less useful, it’s ok to change or even to discard it, and make a new one.
+When conditions change that make that tool less useful, it’s ok to change or even to discard it and to then make a new plan.